brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 your old eating habits, you'll undoubtedly also go back to your old weight.Worse yet, the more weight you lose, the harder it gets.
 For one thing, as your bodyweight gets lower, your basal metabolic rate drops as well.
-This means you burn less calories per day, so to maintain a caloric deficit, you have to eat even less (or exercise more).
+This means you burn fewer calories per day, so to maintain a caloric deficit, you have to eat even less (or exercise more).
 For a small amount of weight loss, this effect will be minimal, but if you're losing 20lbs or more, you'll need to take it into account&mdash;the calorie tracking websites I mentioned actually